-- a) Where an entire article is determined to represent a trade secret pursuant to Section 120.230, the agency shall mark the article with the word "DETERMINED" in red ink on the face or front of the article. - b) Where less than an entire article is determined to represent a trade secret pursuant to Section 120.230, the agency shall: - 1) Mark the article with the word "DETERMINED" in red ink on the face or front of the article; - 2) Indicate on the face or front of the article which page, part or portion of the article is determined to represent a trade secret; and - 3) Mark every page, part or portion of the article which is determined to represent a trade secret with the word "DETERMINED."
+- a) Where an entire article is determined to represent a trade secret pursuant to Section 120.230, the agency shall mark the article with the word "DETERMINED" in red ink on the face or front of the article and shall also mark any claim letter submitted for the article. - b) Where less than an entire article is determined to represent a trade secret pursuant to Section 120.230, the agency shall: - 1) Mark the article with the word "DETERMINED" in red ink on the face or front of the article; - 2) Indicate on the face or front of the article and any claim letter submitted for the article which page, part or portion of the article is determined to represent a trade secret; and - 3) Mark every page, part or portion of the article which is determined to represent a trade secret with the word "DETERMINED."